caitlindabrera/LNS-for-Kt/tense-lns/README.txt

 To extract the cut-elimination function without an example:
 -----------------------------------------------------------

-1. Run "cut_thm" in shell which compiles all required .v files, including cut_extraction_theorem.v that extracts the cut-elimination function.
+1. Run "make cut_thm" in shell which compiles all required .v files, including cut_extraction_theorem.v that extracts the cut-elimination function.

 2. Load Main_thm.hs.